noahmirtes/job-search-engine/README.md

 Scores jobs using the rules in `config/scoring.json`.

-Right now scoring is LLM-driven, not keyword-driven.
+Scoring is LLM-driven.

 - each rule is a closed-set classification call
 - scores add up into a numeric total
 - some rules can terminate scoring early
-- a separate pass adds a `low` / `medium` / `high` fit recommendation
+- a separate pass adds a `low` / `medium` / `high` fit recommendation based on the users ideal job and the text of their resume
-- blacklisted companies are skipped before Ollama is called
+- blacklisted companies are excluded from scoring and reporting

 ### `app/reporting.py`